soee/Flowpack.OpenSearch.ContentRepositoryAdaptor/README.md

 ### Working with Dates

-As a default, Elasticsearch indexes dates in the UTC Timezone.
+As a default, OpenSearch indexes dates in the UTC Timezone.
 In order to have it index using the timezone currently configured in PHP, the configuration for any property in a node which represents a date should look like this:

 ```yaml